 While trying to plan for dinner this week, a thought crossed my mind about mackerel nigiri.
 Remembering how Matsuhisa-sama makes ‘cooked’ versions of his famous nigiri offereings (think new style sashimi/steamed fish with new style oil and sashimi with dry miso/steamed chilean seabass with dry miso), traditional mackerel nigiri came to mind.
 Many of the times when I’ve had mackerel nigiri, it’s been topped with a little ginger and finely minced green scallion.
 So when I came across the Lamb Carpaccio With scallion ginger sauce in Morimoto: The New Art Of Japanese Cooking, I thought, “GREAT!” (especially when he mentioned it would go well with grilled fish).
 So I imagined I’d get all of the same flavor profiles of the mackerel nigiri with the ginger/scallion by pairing up the sauce and crispy skin mackerel.

 So the day before I was going to make the meal, I decided to make the scallion ginger sauce ahead.
-I got together 1 finally minced scallion (cleaned, de-rooted), 2 tablespoons of peeled grated ginger
+I got together 1 finely minced scallion (cleaned, de-rooted), 2 tablespoons of peeled grated ginger

 (Morimoto calls for finely minced) and 2 oz of heated grapeseed oil.
 I couldn’t get a hold of the pickled wasabi root; but fortunately, it was optional.
 So, as per the recipe directions, I carefully lined the scallion/ginger mix at the bottom of a heat proof bowl and carefully poured in the very hot